iNZightVIT/Lite/README.md

 This directory holds all the data.
 The data must be placed in sub-directories, which will come up as data categories within iNZight *Lite*.

 - panels:
-This directory contains the code and files that set up user selections.
-There is one sub-directory that contains all the .html and .md files.
-Each panel has its own directory within 'panels', and each sub-panel has its own directory within each parent panel.
+This directory contains the gui, server, help, and other functions for each module.

-The file names adhere to the following guidelines:
+The directory/file names will be of the form:

-- N_panel-name
+- [Directory] N_panel-name
-- M_sub-panel-name
+- [Directory] M_sub-panel-name
-- 1_panelname-panel-gui.R
+- [File] 1_panelname-panel-gui.R
-- 2_panelname-panel-server.R
+- [File] 2_panelname-panel-server.R
-- 3_panelname-panel-help.R
+- [File] 3_panelname-panel-help.R
-- 4_panelname-panel-other.R
+- [File] 4_panelname-panel-other.R

 - www:
-This directory is used for web-related files such as .css and .gif/.jpeg/.png.
+This directory is used for graphics and/or web-related files such as .css and .gif/.jpeg/.png.
 Images are stored in a sub-directory called "images".